ExcelFunctions.net Logo

 The Vector Form of the Excel Lookup Function

-lookup_value - the value that you want to look up in the supplied lookup_vector
+lookup_value - The value that you want to look up.

-A 1-dimensional list of data, from which we want to return a value
+An optional 1-dimensional list of data, from which you want to return a value.

-(must be the same length as the lookup_vector)
+If supplied, the [result_vector] must be the same length as the lookup_vector.

-Example of the Vector Form of the Lookup Function
+Example of the Vector Form of the Excel Lookup Function

 In the spreadsheet below, cells A1-E3 relate to a variable interest rate, that is paid on a bank account.
 For balances of 0-$999.99, the interest rate is 3%, for balances of $1000-$1,999.99, the interest rate is 4%, etc.

-Cell A6 of the spreadsheet shows the balance of a specific bank account and cell B6 shows the vector form of the Excel Lookup function being used to look up the interest rate relating to this balance.
+Cell A6 of the spreadsheet shows the balance of a specific bank account.
+The vector form of the Excel Lookup function is used in cell B6, to look up the interest rate that applies to this balance.

-The above Lookup function returns the interest rate of 5%, which is the correct interest rate to apply to a bank account with a balance of $45,000.
+The Lookup function in cell B6 of the above spreadsheet returns the interest rate of 5%, which is the correct interest rate to apply to a bank account with a balance of $45,000.

 In this example:

-Note that the vector form of the Excel Lookup function can be used with any two sets of data that have one-on-one matching values.
-For example, two columns of data, two rows of data, or even a column and a row would work, as long as the lookup_vector was ordered (alphabetically or numerically), and the two data sets were the same length.
+Note that the vector form of the Excel Lookup function can be used with any two arrays of data that have one-to-one matching values.
+For example, two columns of data, two rows of data, or even a column and a row would work, as long as the lookup_vector is ordered (alphabetically or numerically), and the two data sets are the same length.

 The Array Form of the Excel Lookup Function